 The Italian Renaissance-style building was constructed of Bedford stone and pressed brick and terra cotta trim.
 The price tag: $4 million, the equivalent of $46.5 million today.
 It was designed by Paul Kamper, the son of architect Louis Kamper.
 The elder Kamper is responsible for some of Detroit’s landmark buildings, such as the Book-Cadillac Hotel, the Book Tower and the David Broderick Tower.

 When it opened, its 800 rooms made the Savoy one of the largest hotels in the state.
 It also had 18 corner suites and what was billed as a two-story, studio-bungalow that was at first inhabited by Paul Kamper and his wife.
 Kamper served as the treasurer of the hotel company for the first few years that the building was opened.

-Shortly after opening, the Savoy’s name was changed to the Hotel La Salle, around 1928 or 1929.
-The Adelaide Realty Co., which owned the property, had the hotel renovated, sacrificing nearly 100 rooms in order to improve amenities.
+By late 1929, the hotel was going by the name La Salle.
+The Adelaide Realty Co., which owned the property, had the hotel renovated, sacrificing nearly 100 rooms in order to improve amenities and rebranding it the La Salle.
 By 1930, the La Salle had 707 rooms, making it one of the largest hotels in Michigan, and it also boasted the biggest single ballroom in the city.

 A notorious unsolved murder

 Jerry Buckley was an enormously popular Detroit radio show host considered to be a champion of the common man, and he often crusaded on air against organized crime.
 He had his studio on the mezzanine of the hotel.
 On July 23, 1930, Buckley was gunned down in the lobby of the La Salle.
 The murder came on the same day that voters opted to recall Mayor Charles Bowles on the grounds that he had done so little in fighting organized crime.
 Buckley was a vocal critic of Bowles on the air.